Mother Gothel’s Hazelnut Soup Recipe from Tangled

 MAKING THE SOUP

-• In a cast iron Dutch oven of medium high heat, fry the bacon until crispy about 8-10 minutes.
+• In a cast iron Dutch oven over medium-high heat, fry the bacon until crispy, about 8-10 minutes.
 Remove the crispy bacon from the pan but leave the grease.

 • When the soup is mostly blended, it will be thick and chunky.
-Pour in a cup (or more broth) of water to help blend the soup.
+Pour in a cup (or more) of water to help blend the soup.

 Keyword apples, hazelnut, leek, parsnip, soup, stew